-- (A) A judge shall publicly report the source and amount or value of: - (1) compensation received for extrajudicial activities as permitted by Rule 3.12; - (2) gifts and other things of value as permitted by Rule 3.13 (B)(10) (C), unless the value of such items, alone or in the aggregate with other items received from the same source in the same calendar year, does not exceed \$[insert amount]; and - (3) reimbursement of expenses and waiver of fees or charges permitted by Rule 3.14(A), unless the amount of reimbursement or waiver, alone or in the aggregate with other reimbursements or waivers received from the same source in the same calendar year, does not exceed \$[insert amount]. - (B) When public reporting is required by paragraph (A), a judge shall report the date, place, and nature of the activity for which the judge received any compensation; and the description of any gift, loan, bequest, benefit, or other thing of value accepted; and the source of reimbursement of expenses or waiver or partial waiver of fees or charges. - (C) The public report required by paragraph (A) shall be made at least annually, except that for reimbursement of expenses and waiver or partial waiver of fees or charges, the report shall be made within thirty days following the conclusion of the event or program. - (D) Reports made in compliance with this Rule shall be filed annually on or before the first day of May as public documents in the office of the clerk of the court on which the judge serves or other office designated by law,\ and, when technically feasible, posted by the court or office personnel on the court's website State Court Administrator. - (E) Income from investments, including real or personal property, pension plans, deferred compensation plans, and other lawful sources where the judge does not render current or future service in exchange for the income is not extra-judicial compensation to the judge.
+- (A) A judge shall publicly report the source and amount or value of: - (1) compensation received for extrajudicial activities as permitted by Rule 3.12; and - (2) gifts and other things of value for which reporting is required by Rule 3.13(C). - (B) When public reporting is required by paragraph (A), a judge shall report the date, place, and nature of the activity for which the judge received any compensation; and the description of any gift, loan, bequest, benefit, or other thing of value accepted. - (C) The public report required by paragraph (A) shall be made annually.

+- (D) Reports made in compliance with this Rule shall be filed annually on or before the first day of May as public documents in the office of the State Court Administrator. - (E) Income from investments, including real or personal property, pension plans, deferred compensation plans, and other lawful sources where the judge does not render current or future service in exchange for the income is not extra-judicial compensation to the judge.